Rightmove Search Tools explained.

 Selecting ‘Property to rent’ on this map opens a further property results page for ‘Bawtry’.

 The results displayed can be further refined.
-The sort selection can be some ways,
+The sort selection can be,

 - by price,

 - expressed as a grid or on a map.

 The property results filter by minimum and maximums based on,

 - and the property type.

 More filters refine the property results by property type, i.e., detached, semi-detached, flats, bungalows, land, etc.

 The Rightmove’ Search on the go’ is just that.
 Use your mobile phone and download the Rightmove app for your model, android (google), iPhone (Apple), Windows and more!